 |MOST POLES||Michael Schumacher, Lewis Hamilton (6)|

-|MOST WINS||Michael Schumacher (7)|
+|MOST WINS||Michael Schumacher, Lewis Hamilton (7)|

-The Circuit Gilles Villeneuve is situated on the man-made island of Notre Dame, just a stone’s throw from Montreal.
-The island, on the St Lawrence River, was constructed to celebrate Canada’s centennial, and for Expo 67, widely regarded as the most successful World’s Fair of the twentieth century.
+Circuit Gilles Villeneuve is situated on the man-made island of Notre Dame, just a stone’s throw from Montreal.
+The island, on the St Lawrence River, was constructed to celebrate Canada’s centennial, and for Expo 67, widely regarded as the most successful World’s Fair of the 20th Century.
 The site continued to host exhibitions after, but declining attendance figures saw the area begin to struggle.
 In 1975, the area was transformed, ready to host the rowing and canoeing events for the 1976 Olympics, which were being held in Montreal.

-Formula One was no newcomer to Canada when the cars first took to the Montreal track in 1978.
-The Canadian Grand Prix had been held at Mosport Park since 1967, with the Mont-Tremblant circuit in Quebec also hosting the event in 1968 and 1970.
+Formula 1 was no newcomer to Canada when the cars first took to the Montreal track in 1978.
+The Canadian Grand Prix had been held at Mosport Park since 1967, with Mont-Tremblant in Quebec also hosting the event in 1968 and 1970.
 Fears had been growing over the safety of the Mosport Park track for a number of years and a crash for Ian Ashley in 1977, in which he suffered leg injuries, proved to be the final straw for F1’s running at the circuit.

-The track has seen large accidents and tragedy over the years.
+Circuit Gilles Villeneuve has seen large accidents and tragedy over the years.
 In 1980, Jean-Pierre Jabouille suffered a career-ending crash as a result of broken suspension on his car.
 In 1982, just a month after local hero Villeneuve’s death, Riccardo Paletti died as a result of a start line crash.
 Olivier Panis crashed heavily in 1997, bringing an early end to the race.
 The French driver didn’t return to the cockpit until the latter stages of the season.
 Robert Kubica suffered an enormous accident at the hairpin ten years later.
 Luckily, he was relatively unscathed, and returned to take the only win of his career at this track twelve months later.

-🇨🇦 DID YOU KNOW?
+DID YOU KNOW

 - Rain is often a feature of the weekend here, as are safety cars.
 A culmination of the two meant that the epic 2011 Grand Prix was the longest ever F1 race, at over 4 hours long.